directus-labs/guest-authoring/copy-this-template-directory/index.md

 &nbsp;

 ## Before You Start
 You will need a Directus project - check out [quickstart guide](https://docs.directus.io/getting-started/quickstart) if you don't already have one.
-You will also need Google Account.
+You will also need a Google Account.

-**This project implementation limits:** it is not supporting Directus Bulk operations.
-I only developed and tested it for single item being created/updated/deleted.
+**This project implementation limits:** it does not support Directus Bulk operations.
+I only developed and tested it for the single item being created/updated/deleted.

 &nbsp;

 ## Interactions Scheme
-on the high level it might look simple
+on the high level, it might look simple
 ![](/copy-this-template-directory/directus_gcalendar_shapes_highlevel.svg "high level interactions scheme overview")

-but actual implementation look a bit more complex
+but the actual implementation looks a bit more complex

 ```
 Sources of complexity:
-- For proper syncing, we need to have some id that is shared between Directus item and Google Calendar event.
+- For proper syncing, we need to have some ID that is shared between Directus item and Google Calendar event.
-This will be id of google event, saved as additional field in Directus item.
-So, in Flows there will be actions to update this id
+This will be the ID of Google event, saved as an additional field in Directus item.
+So, in Flows, there will be actions
-with the value from Google Apps Script, and also actions to search Directus item by this id.
+to update this ID with the value from Google Apps Script, and also actions to search Directus items by this ID.
-- it's not very straightforward to organize stream of updates from Google Calendar.
+- it's not very straightforward to organize a stream of updates from Google Calendar.
 ```

 ![](/copy-this-template-directory/directus_gcalendar_shapes__23-10-22%2019.16.17.svg "detailed interactions scheme overview")

 1 - Flow set to react on create/update events in our _collection1_.
 Another flow set to react on delete events.
-Both sends signal to our Google Apps Script webapp (2).
+Both send a signal to our Google Apps Script webapp (2).

-3 - same webapp (but different function) sends signals to another Directus Flow, that creates/updates/deletes items in collection1 accordingly (4).
+3 - The same webapp (but a different function) sends signals to another Directus Flow, that creates/updates/deletes items in collection1 accordingly (4).

-5 - Google Calendar can send push notification when event added/updated/deleted, those notifications can be recieved directly by Google Apps Script webapp, but webapp cannot read request headers, so proxy Directus Flow (6) is used to modify request and send to webapp with parameters in body (7).
+5 - Google Calendar can send push notifications when an event is added/updated/deleted, those notifications can be received directly by Google Apps Script webapp, but webapp cannot read request headers, so proxy Directus Flow (6) is used to modify request and send to webapp with parameters in the body (7).

-8 - Google Apps Script have additional functions (cron to renew notifications, function to stop notifications, etc)
+8 - Google Apps Script has additional functions (cron to renew notifications, function to stop notifications, etc)

 &nbsp;